xbeat/Machine-Learning/README.md

 **Singleton Pattern** The Singleton pattern ensures that a class has only one instance and provides a global point of access to it.

+## Python Namespace Types and Scopes

+Python Namespaces Overview

+Python namespaces are containers that hold mappings of names to objects.
+There are four types of namespaces in Python: Built-in, Global, Enclosing, and Local.
+Each namespace has a specific scope and lifetime, determining when and where names are accessible in your code.

 ## SIFT Distinctive Image Features with Python

 Introduction to SIFT